wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/bezier-curve.md

 ![Figure 9: example of 1st order continuity between two Bézier curves.
 The control points P3 P4 from the first curve (red) and the points P1 P2 from the second curve (orange) are collinear.](/images/bezier/splitbeziercurves.png?)

 Several Bézier curves can be connected.
-A **0th order continuity** means that the curves are only joined (the last and first points of the first and second curves do join) but are not tangent. **1st order continuity** means that the points join and the curves are tangent at the intersection point. **2nd order continuity** is possible assuming more constraints on the alignments of the control points (but are more complex to implement particularly as the degree of the curve (the value of n) increases).
+A **0th order continuity** means that the curves are only joined (the last and first points of the first and second curves do join) but are not tangent. **1st order continuity** means that the points join and the curves are tangent at the intersection point. **2nd order continuity** is possible assuming more constraints on the alignments of the control points (but are more complex to implement, particularly as the degree of the curve (the value of n) increases).

 ![Figure 10: splitting a Bézier curve using the De Casteljau method.
 P1, P12, P1223 and P form the control points of the first sub-curve (magenta), and P, P2334, P34, P4 form the control points of the second sub-curve (green).](/images/bezier/splitbezier.gif?)